romulogcerqueira/sonar_simulation-buildconf/README.md

 How to install
 ==========================
-The following steps are performed using Ubuntu 16.04 64 bits and Ruby 2.3.1.
+The following steps are performed using Ubuntu 16.04 64 bits, Ruby 2.3.1 and OpenCV 2.4.x.
 ```sh
 $ sudo apt-get install ruby ruby-dev
 $ mkdir sonar_simulation